Some GOP leaders say Republican Santos 'lied' about career and Jewish heritage

 During the campaign, Santos described graduating from Baruch College, said he worked for Goldman Sachs and claimed to own valuable real estate properties.

 He now acknowledges none of that is true.
-He also admits his claim that four of his employees died in the 2016 Pulse night club shooting in Miami was false.
+He also admits his claim that four of his employees died in the 2016 Pulse night club shooting in Orlando, Fla., was false.

 Critics: Santos "lied" about Jewish identity